wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 - **Best Auto Mart**: `Alex`
 - **Car Traders**: `Sam`

-Larry wants to perform the following task:
+Larry wants to perform the following tasks:

 - Register a user in each sub-organization
 - Provide an organization-specific login option for the users to log in to the respective sub-organization IDP.